ckoraka/tac-hep-gpus/README.md

-# Traineeships in Advanced Computing for High Energy Physics
+# Training to Advance Computational High Energy Physics in the Exascale Era (TAC-HEP)

 TAC-HEP is a recently funded multi-institutional (Princeton, UMass and UW-Madison) program in Computational High Energy Physics.